Robert Mueller: Bush administration

-On March 10, 2004, while United States Attorney General John Ashcroft was at the George Washington University Hospital for gallbladder surgery, then deputy attorney general James Comey received a call from Ashcroft's wife informing him that White House Chief of Staff Andrew Card and White House Counsel Alberto Gonzales were about to visit Ashcroft to convince him to renew a program of warrantless wiretapping under the Terrorist Surveillance Program which the DOJ ruled unconstitutional.
-Ashcroft refused to sign, as he had previously agreed, but the following day the White House renewed the program anyway.
+On March 10, 2004, while Attorney General John Ashcroft was hospitalized for gallbladder surgery, Deputy attorney general James Comey received a call from Ashcroft's wife informing him that White House Chief of Staff Andrew Card and White House Counsel Alberto Gonzales were on their way to Ashcroft's bedside to seek his approval for renewing a warrantless wiretapping program under the Terrorist Surveillance Program, which the Department of Justice had ruled unconstitutional.
+Ashcroft refused to sign.
+The following day, the White House renewed the program anyway.
 Mueller and Comey then threatened to resign.
-On March 12, 2004, after private, individual meetings with Mueller and Comey at the White House, the president supported changing the program to satisfy the concerns of Mueller, Ashcroft, and Comey.
+On March 12, 2004, after private meetings with Mueller and Comey at the White House, the president agreed to modify the program to address the concerns raised by Mueller, Ashcroft, and Comey.
+Mueller was inducted into the Ranger Hall of Fame in 2004.